RussellSk/head_first_design_patterns/README.md

 **Chapter 4 - Factory pattern** \
 *The Factory Method Pattern* - defines an interface for creating an object, but lets subclasses decide which class to instantiate.
 Factory Method lets a class defer instantiation to subclasses. <br/>
 *The Abstract Factory Method* - provides an interface for creating families of related or dependent objects without specifying their concrete classes.

+**Chapter 6 - Command pattern**
+encapsulates a request as an object, thereby letting you parameterize other objects with different requests, queue or log requests, and support undoable operations.